Siri (given name)

 The Faroese equivalent is Sirið; the ð is not pronounced; the spelling without ð is also common.

-To a lesser extent it is also used in Denmark.
+To a lesser extent, it is also used in Denmark.

 Siri, the virtual assistant created by Adam Cheyer and Dag Kittlaus in 2007, and acquired by Apple Inc. in 2010, derives its name from the Scandinavian name Siri, inspired by creator Dag Kittlaus's Norwegian heritage.

-Seeri is also very common word in rural Punjab and it means a person who is paid to assist in farming.

 Siri is also an unrelated Indian feminine given name.
 It is a Telugu and Kannada word, meaning wealth or fortune.
 It is a popular given name in Andhra Pradesh, Telangana and Karnataka.

 Siri is also a Thai neutral given name.
 It is a cognate with the Indian name and has the same meaning.

-In Swahili, a language spoken in much of East and Central Africa, Siri means secret.
+In Swahili, a language spoken in much of East and Central Africa, siri means secret.